mmoore0011/CoreCloner/README.md

 # CoreCloner
-A simple ruby image with a script to build customized CoreOS VMs from template
+A container for building customized CoreOS VMs from template

 ## Description